 eQTL indicate polygenic transcriptome modulation

-We performed genome-wide association (GWA) for eQTL detection across all genes expressed in the B. cinerea - A. thaliana pathosystem, including transcripts from the host and from the pathogen.
-To perform genome-wide association (GWA) and identify expression quantitative trait loci (eQTL) for both host and pathogen, we associated the expression profiles of these 9,267 B. cinerea genes and 23,947 A. thaliana genes to genome-wide SNP variation in the B. cinerea genome.
-We used a previous genome-wide SNP dataset that has 237,878 SNPs with a minimum minor allele frequency of 0.20 (Atwell, Corwin et al. 2018).
-We performed Genome-wide Efficient Mixed Model Association (GEMMA) (Zhou and Stephens 2012) to rapidly estimate the significance of all markers for each expression profile.
-We first controlled for the effects of population structure within our B. cinerea isolates by calculating and including a relatedness matrix in the downstream analysis.
-GEMMA estimates the significance of effects of each SNP on the focal trait as a p-value.
-To determine significance of SNP effects across tens of thousands of traits (individual expression profiles in B. cinerea and A. thaliana), we permuted each trait across the 96 B. cinerea isolates five times, and repeated GEMMA analysis for each.
-We calculated the minimum p-value per SNP per transcript across these five permutations and used this to threshold our data.
-However, we found this approach overly conservative due to the magnitude of variation from one trait to another.
-Instead, we considered p-values below the 5% permutation threshold as significant.
-For individual gene expression traits, we find 0 to 16,818 loci with significant p-values for B. cinerea, and 0 to 24,623 loci for A. thaliana transcripts (Figure N1).
-In total, genetic variation in B. cinerea appeared to modulate expression via eQTL effects across 5,213 A. thaliana genes and 1,616 B. cinerea genes.
-Overall, we find a highly polygenic basis of loci modulating transcriptome variation.
+To better understand how natural genetic variation in the pathogen influences both the host and pathogen transcriptomes, we performed genome-wide association (GWA) for eQTL detection across all genes expressed in both species within the B. cinerea - A. thaliana pathosystem.
+This incorporated the expression profiles of 9,267 B. cinerea genes and 23,947 A. thaliana each as individual traits.
+For each trait, we used a used Genome-wide Efficient Mixed Model Association (GEMMA) mode with a previous genome-wide SNP dataset of 237,878 SNPs with a minimum minor allele frequency of 0.20 (Atwell, Corwin et al. 2018)(Zhou and Stephens 2012).
+GEMMA estimates the significance of effects of each SNP on the focal trait as a p-value after accounting for potential effects of population structure within the B. cinerea isolates.
+In total, GEMMA was able to identified B. cinerea SNPs linked to transcriptional variation in 5,213 A. thaliana genes and 1,616 B. cinerea genes.
+For these genes with significant SNPs, there was a median of XX SNPs per transcript (Range 1 to 16,818 SNPs) for B. cinerea, and a median of XX SNPs per transcript (Range 1 to 24,623 SNPs) for A. thaliana transcripts (Figure N1).
+Further, the distribution of p-values for significant SNP found little evidence for large effect polymorphisms suggesting a highly polygenic basis of loci modulating transcriptome variation.

-In comparing the results of our observed vs. permuted associations to SNPs across each transcript, we found that for the top 1 SNP per trait most genes show a stronger association in our observed data than across any of the 5 permutations.
+Given the scale of this dataset, it was not viable to estimate empirical significance thresholds for each and every transcript using 1,000 or more permutations.
+However, we permuted the whole dataset across all of the tens of thousands of traits five times and repeated the GEMMA to get a feel for the potential for dominant patterns that may exist randomly (individual expression profiles in B. cinerea and A. thaliana).
+We then compared the permutated minimum p-value per transcript across all SNPs to the data obtained from real traits.
+This showed that the top SNP per trait for most genes show a stronger association in our observed data than across any of the 5 permutations.
 In B. cinerea, the observed p-value is lower for 69% of genes, and in A. thaliana the observed p-value is lower for 58% of genes.
-Thus, for the remaining analysis we focus on the top 1 SNP per trait.
+Thus, to develop genomic images of the results, we focused on the top SNP per transcript for the remaining analysis.

 Absence of transcriptome cis-effect dominance